Wednesday Wealth Recap

 The first benefit of including an active income in your retirement planning is that you will be able to generate more money when you need to.

 But the other benefit – which is less obvious – is that it will allow you to make wiser investment decisions because you won’t be a slave to your investments.

 There are dozens – no, hundreds – of ways for a retired person to earn a part-time active income.
 You can, for example…

 - Earn $50 to $500 per hour working from home or the local coffee shop as a freelance copywriter.

 - Make $30 to $100 per hour as a tutor.
 Or you could put your friends and family to work as tutors and make $500 to $1,000 per hour.

 - Make $50 to $500 per hour running a home-based business that performs routine homeowner services such as lawn care, pool maintenance, tree trimming or carpet cleaning.

 - Earn $50 to $100 per hour walking dogs and offering your clients other related services such as pet sitting, dog grooming and obedience training.

 These are just a few examples.
-There are plenty more ways to create additional streams of active income… or complement your passive income in retirement.
+There are plenty more ways to add additional streams of active income… or complement your passive income in retirement.